What is the purpose of module.exports in node.js ?

-Step 2: Run npm init -y command in terminal or command prompt to create package.json file
+Step 2: Run the npm init -y command in the terminal or command prompt to create a package.json file

 Step 3: Now create two files at the root of your project structure named module.js and app.js respectively.

-Step 4: Add following code in module.js file
+Step 4: Add the following code to the module.js file

-Step 5: Add the following code in app.js file
+Step 5: Add the following code to app.js file

-Step to run the application: Run following command in your terminal inside your root path of project (eg:module_exports_tut) folder.
+Step to run the application: Run the following command in your terminal inside your root path of the project (eg:module_exports_tut) folder.

 For more information about the module.exports visit https://www.geeksforgeeks.org/node-js-export-module/